Seattle AWIS 2020-2021 Board Members

 Fran Solomon, PhD, Environmental Biology Professor

-Melissa Conerly PhD, Postdoctoral Scientist at the Fred Hutchinson Cancer Research Center
+Melissa Conerly, PhD, Postdoctoral Scientist at the Fred Hutchinson Cancer Research Center

 Melissa earned her BS in Biology from UC Riverside and her PhD in Molecular and Cellular Biology from the University of Washington.
 During her undergraduate time, she investigated plant pathogens known as viroids and their potential use in the citrus industry.
 This work led to a job in the biotech sector working on nutrient sensing in plants and the genetic control of root development.
 Her graduate work focused on genome-wide changes in chromatin marks during cancer progression, particularly B-cell lymphoma.
 Her post-doctoral work is centered on investigating the mechanisms of transcriptional control during differentiation and how this contributes to disease states, such as muscular dystrophy.
-She enjoys both teaching and bench work and her hobbies outside the lab include gardening, soccer, and global travel.
+She enjoys both teaching and bench work and her hobbies outside of the lab include gardening, soccer, and global travel.

 Laura Szkolar Sienkewicz, PhD, PMP, RAC, Sr Regulatory and Compliance Manager at Amazon